Perrishnikov/Salsify-Pipeify-v2/readme.md

 [] Need to add any type row or change the Type...
 (Activated Charcoal )

 [] Check PLM1 Pipeify to see how this will affect it.
+    Export the PLM1 fields as above, rename columns
+[] Do we need the ability to create a new product?

 ---
 [] Drag n drop rows